Chapter 16 – Minors on Campus

-- Research laboratories with minor volunteers, and other areas where minors are conducting research, under the direct supervision of a faculty or staff member shall follow the written guidelines approved by the college or unit, the Office of the Vice President for Research and Economic Development, the Office of the Executive Vice President and Provost, and the Department of Risk Management, Insurance, and Loss Prevention.
+- Research laboratories with minor interns, and other areas where minors are conducting research, under the direct supervision of a faculty or staff member shall follow the written guidelines approved by the college or unit, the Office of the Vice President for Research, the Office of the Executive Vice President and Provost, and the Department of Risk Management, Insurance, and Loss Prevention.

 The following criminal background screening requirements apply to students, faculty, staff, and volunteers who are anticipated to have direct contact with minors in the course of their University activities.

 - Criteria and process for determining who must be screened.

 - Anyone, including but not limited to graduate/undergraduate student assistants, faculty, staff, volunteers, and consultants or contractors, who in the course of their University Youth Program duties or assigned responsibilities will or may have direct contact with minors is subject to criminal background screenings regardless of the supervision structure in place.